paylayio/paylayio.github.io/readme.md

 [More about the IdentityServer](IdentityServer.md)

 ### More apps
-In the future, more apps will become available in the PayLay ecosystem to support the following areas:
+In the future, more apps will become available in the PAYLAY ecosystem to support the following areas:
 - Business Intelligence
 - Subscription
 - PSD2